Phoenician shipwrecks of Mazarrón: Cargo

 The Mazarrón II shipwreck preserves all of its elements in their original position and curvature, in contrast to the Mazarrón I, whose material and cargo was found scattered.
 Over 7,300 Phoenician ceramic fragments were documented, comprising more than 70% of the finds.
 These included parts of amphorae, cooking pots, bowls, plates, and cups.
 Additionally, stone and metal artifacts were recovered, including a silver scarab and a spearhead, one of the few examples of Atlantic Bronze Age metallurgy found in the Mediterranean.
-This wreck contributes to archaeological knowledge of Phoenician colonization patterns in inland territories and serves as an intermediate point between the two traditionally documented Phoenician-Punic coastal settlements of Ibiza and Villaricos, which are historically considered distant from each other.
+This wreck contributes to archaeological knowledge of Phoenician colonization patterns in inland territories and serves as an intermediate point between the two Phoenician-Punic coastal settlements of Ibiza and Villaricos.

 The cargo of both ships was primarily composed of litharge blocks for silver production, and nearly the entire cargo has been preserved in Mazarrón II, with 2,820 kilograms recovered.
 The cargo of the Mazarrón II shipwreck, which was extracted between October 1999 and January 2001, included a ceramic amphora, a plant fiber basket with a wooden handle, a hand mill, and several animal bone fragments.
-Additionally, the ship contained a wooden and lead anchor, which was preserved in excellent condition and is the first of its kind to be found.
+Additionally, the ship contained a wooden and lead anchor.
 The cargoes of both ships are currently on display at the National Museum of Subaquatic Archaeology in Cartagena.